cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/git.txt

 .. warning::
-   please adhere to this format as improper formatting may not be seen and processed.
+   Please adhere to this format as improper formatting may result in your email being caught by spam filters.

 .. warning::
    All members of a group will have access to this